 1. Customer success is the path to CEO

-https://twitter.com/bpluskowski/status/623884825942847488This actually wasn’t the first time I’ve heard this; in fact I’ve said it before, Gainsight Chief Customer Officer Dan Steinman has said it before in his Customer Success University courses, and of course Nick Mehta, Gainsight CEO has said it before.
+This actually wasn’t the first time I’ve heard this; in fact I’ve said it before, Gainsight Chief Customer Officer Dan Steinman has said it before in his Customer Success University courses, and of course Nick Mehta, Gainsight CEO has said it before.

 Given the nature of what a customer success leader has to understand, articulate, and manage around the business – and how this in many ways that parallels with the CEO does – it makes total sense that the next generation of CEOs absolutely are going to come from customer success.

 2. Investors Care about NPS

-and we had an amazing webinar recently on the right ways to use NPS in your organization (check out the archive of that webinar for sure), so I understand just how impactful a strong NPS number is.
+Now I’ve previously written about my take on NPS (Net Promoter System) as a growth hack and we had an amazing webinar recently on the right ways to use NPS in your organization (check out the archive of that webinar for sure), so I understand just how impactful a strong NPS number is.

 Judging by the reactions on Twitter, it seemed like many people were surprised that NPS was a metric VCs use to inform their investment decisions, so I’m glad this lesser-known aspect of fundraising was discussed publicly; it definitely adds a yet another very compelling reason to focus on customer success, even in the very early days of a company’s life.

 3. Churn and Risk Mitigation Must be a Company Effort

 I’ve said it a million times before, but customer success is an organizational effort; when you operationalize customer success through a formal customer success organization – just like support, sales, or marketing – there’s a tendency to say “oh, that’s their job.”

 4. Be Transparent with your Customers

-https://twitter.com/yellobrainfiles/status/623938263078690817This is such a powerful concept… the idea of being transparent in your Executive Business Review (EBR) or Quarterly Business Review (QBR)
+This is such a powerful concept… the idea of being transparent in your Executive Business Review (EBR) or Quarterly Business Review (QBR).